-HKUST School of Engineering has drawn the highest no. of awardees among all engineering schools in Hong Kong for 2 years in the Hong Kong PhD Fellowship Scheme.
+HKUST School of Engineering has drawn the highest no. of awardees among all engineering schools in Hong Kong for nine consecutive years in the Hong Kong PhD Fellowship Scheme.

 Student Guide for New RPgs

 Overseas research postgraduate students

 The following websites provide useful information for helping non-local students with pre-arrival and settling in at HKUST.
 You may also contact your department/program office or the Global Student Programs Office for further assistance:

 Public transportation in Hong Kong is very efficient.
 You can get to HKUST by taxi, the MTR, or bus from airport easily.
 The map shows you the main routes connecting Kowloon and Hong Kong Island to our campus.

 The Mass Transit Railway (MTR) is the easiest way for visitors to get around Hong Kong.
 Tickets can be purchased from machines in the stations on a trip-by-trip basis or you can purchase multi-use Octopus cards at MTR ticket windows (For more information you can discuss with either information center of the airport or MTR staff in the airport station).

 The Choi Hung (green line in the location map) and Hang Hau (Purple line in the location map) MTR stations are the closest to the University.
 You can take a minibus or taxi from these to the main entrance of HKUST (For details about the bus and minibus numbers, check out the relevant section below).

 Taxis provide the simplest way to get to the University, and are easily available at any MTR station, from hotels and most areas of Hong Kong.
 You can take a taxi with a fare of around HK$300 from the airport, HK$50 from Choi Hung Station and HK$40 from Hang Hau Station.
 Note that only HK dollars will be accepted by the taxi driver.

 Print a copy of the map and bring it with you in case you need to show the route or University name and address in Chinese to the taxi driver.